icy/sops-695/README.md

 <     ##
 ```

-`good` is not so good, some my very first comment lines are gone.
+`good` is not so good, because my very first comment lines are gone.

 # original source